 Much of what I’ve written might not objectively improve what we currently measure as ‘health outcomes’ in the short term, but I think has real potential to improve subjective wellbeing, that more elusive feeling of how content we are with our lives.
 And I’m a big fan of that.

 Lastly, a note about positivity and honesty.
-I know, I know; after saying the term ‘prevention’ is too negative I banged on about shit lives and shit places.
+I know, I know; after saying the term ‘prevention’ is too negative in the first blog I then banged on about shit lives and shit places.
 You can’t actually go around designating places as Officially Shit, I know that.
 Where you’re from is a bit like your wife or your mum; it’s ok if you make a joke about them but nobody else can.
 But I’ve used these terms to be provocative, to make the point that we have to be honest and admit when a policy hasn’t worked, or when a place just needs proper help, or when the best ways to improve health and wellbeing have nothing to do with health care.
 I think that honesty helped to save Liverpool, for example.
 The admission that Liverpool had hit rock-bottom in the 1980s and needed help and radical change was one of the catalysts for its recovery.

 In the real world, we need to be much more positive than my Shit Life Reduction Strategy.
 There are already good examples of visions focussing less on preventing poor health and more on the enormous benefits of enabling good lives and actively creating good health and wellbeing: Northern Ireland’s Making Life Better strategy, the New NHS Alliance’s Manifesto for Health Creation and the Health Foundation’s recent Creating Healthy Lives report, for example.